 The court ruled for Foot Locker, finding no reasonable juror could find that the E-Verify report was a background check or “consumer report”—the threshold for liability under the FCRA.
 The court’s refusal to entertain plaintiff’s interpretation of the definition of “consumer report” was a critical ruling for all employers who contract with third parties to run E-Verify reports.

-The court also dismissed plaintiff’s claim under California’s Unfair Competition Law (UCL).
-Foot Locker was entitled to summary judgment on the UCL claim because it was “tethered” to the consumer reporting claims, the court said.
+The court also dismissed plaintiff’s claim under California’s Unfair Competition Law.
+Foot Locker was entitled to summary judgment on the claim because it was “tethered” to the consumer reporting claims, the court held.